qaware/qaware-blog-source/content/posts/java-service-queues.md

 Here's what we want to achieve:
 - The service should always be up, running, and responsive.
 - If the maximum number of requests is reached, the service should log this issue.
-- The service should stop further requests with an approprite error.
+- The service should stop further requests with an appropriate error.

+## Tomcat Server

 Spring Boot provides three parameters for modifying the behavior of the built-in [Tomcat](https://tomcat.apache.org/) server.
 You can easily change the number of threads with a property like `server.tomcat.threads.max=5000`.